Tuition Refund Requests

 Withdrawals Under Extenuating Circumstances (WE)

-If a student is pursuing a WE, the WE application must be complete and a decision reached before the student can apply for a tuition refund.
+A decision regarding a WE request must be reached before a student can apply for a tuition refund.
 For more information, please consult the WE website.

 Retroactive WEs and Tuition Refund Requests

-If a student receives a retroactive WE for courses taken in the previous calendar year and wishes to request additional refund through our office, but the courses were dropped more than one year prior, please contact us.
+If a student receives a retroactive WE for courses taken in the previous calendar year and wishes to request a refund through our office, please submit a tuition appeal.

 - Be sure to include all supporting documentation such as medical notes, death certificates, etc. Applications without supporting documents may result in a processing delay.

 - When you describe the extenuating circumstances that you feel entitle you to a refund of fees, be sure to include details, such as a brief description of the nature of the circumstances and how they affected your decision to withdraw from the course(s), and the dates when relevant events occurred.

-- If you are submitting a tuition refund request application following a WE application, you may submit the same Healthcare Provider Statement included with your WE application.
+- If you are submitting a tuition refund appeal application following a WE application, you may submit the same Healthcare Provider Statement included with your WE application.

 - Only students with current SFU computing IDs will be able to open the appropriate Tuition Appeal Application.

 Eligible Reasons for a Tuition Refund Request